 Take Home Care Packet

 Your new bunny needs to have a gradual transition to the feed you choose to get.
 We feed our rabbits Country Roads Rabbit pellets from Rural King.
 Because not everyone has a Rural King close by and this feed is not available online, we suggest purchasing Oxbow Adult Rabbit food.
 Please refer to the Rabbit Care page on Ellie’s Rabbitry’s website for additional info on feed.

-When you bring a new bunny home, you do not want to feed it pellets on an empty stomach, meaning, you will want to give a big handful of hay in the morning first, before giving them their 1/2 cup of pellets.
+With baby rabbits, it’s important not to feed pellets on an empty stomach, meaning, you will want to give a big handful of hay in the morning first, before giving them their 1/2 cup of pellets.
 Do this extra step for one month.
-Let the rabbit gobble that up for 10-15 minutes and then you can fill its bowl or feeder with ½ cup of rabbit food.
+Let the rabbit gobble the hay up for 10-15 minutes and then you can fill its bowl or feeder with ½ cup of rabbit pellets.
 Rabbit food is rich in protein and too much at once can cause diarrhea which can be dangerous for young rabbits.
 Feeding babies hay first dilutes the protein and makes their meals less rich and easier to digest.
 After the first month you can eliminate that extra step and just feed pellets in the morning and hay in the evening.
 See the section on hay on the Rabbit Care page on Ellie’s Rabbitry’s website for hay recommendations.

 If your rabbit gets very watery diarrhea that has a strong odor, take immediately to the vet.
 It can be coccidia or a reaction to too much protein.
-Both are treatable if taken to the vet immediately before they become too lethargic and dehydrated.
+Both are typically treatable if taken to the vet immediately before they become too lethargic and dehydrated.
 Both of these have a possibility of occurring due to a change in diet and stress from a new home environment.
 You can see more info on coccidia, stress and diarrhea on the Rabbit Behavior and First Aid page.

 Always have clean water available for your rabbit.
 A water bottle with a ball works best and is the cleanest.